Leon Seidel

 Leon Seidel (born November 22, 1996) is a German actor.
-Is known for playing the role of Huckleberry Finn in the German film of 2011 Tom Sawyer.
+He is known for playing the role of "Huckleberry Finn" in the German film of 2011 Tom Sawyer.

 Life and career

 Seidel was born in Cologne.
 His talent for acting, says Seidel, he had inherited from his father, who works in a cabaret group.
 Would be 2008, then 11-year-old made his debut in Kaspar Heidelbach's movie Berlin '36 and completed several appearances in the TV comedy Stromberg, where he played the son of Jennifer Schirrmann (Milena Thirty) and almost the stepson of the infamous bosses become.